 More positive caster will take more steering effort so PS would help.

 5 degrees positive is a good goal for street driving.
 For Autocrossers, I'd use 7 deg positive if you can achieve it.
 A lot of Caster is not needed on large radius turns.
 Many new cars like the Vette and Viper use 8 or 9 degrees positive caster.
 Mercedes uses 14 degrees positive caster.

 I have a highly qualified suspension book that recomends .1 degree toe OUT reduction, (from stock setting) for every 1 degree neg camber you use.

 .1 degree is almost 1/8 INCH toe out!
 This is total toe-out across the car, 1/16" per wheel.

 The front wheels try to turn inward when using neg camber due to "camber thrust".

 Imagine the tire tilted one degree in at the top.
-When it is rolled, the wheel will try to run around in a circle - Imagine it were on a bycicle and you were leaning it 1 degree.
+As it rolls, the wheel will try to run around in a circle - Imagine it were on a bycicle and you were leaning it 1 degree.